 Insert the discharge tube into the discharge coupler, then slide the clamp over the discharge tube and position it in the groove on the rubber tailpipe coupler.
 (See Fig 5b)

-Align discharge tube with the drain trap.
+Align the discharge tube with drain pipe.

 Rotate the disposal so that the discharge tube is aligned with the drain trap.
 If the discharge tube is too long, cut off as much of the tube as necessary.
 If it is too short, you can purchase an extension.
 If you are connecting the disposal to a dishwasher, it may be connected through an air gap.
 Use a hose clamp to attach the drain hose to the dishwasher inlet.
 (See Fig 5c)